Museum Clubhouse FAQ

 - What should I do if my child or other family member has symptoms or tests positive after attending?

 - What if my student or someone in my household is at high risk for contacting COVID-19?

 - What will cleaning procedures entail?
 What products do you use?

 What is the Museum Clubhouse?

-The Museum Clubhouse is a new learning support program for the spring, created from the requests and input of our Members and community.
+The Museum Clubhouse is a new learning support program for the fall, created from the requests and input of our Members and community.
 With the physical opening of schools delayed until October at the earliest, we asked what the Museum could do to help augment your children’s learning and generally make your lives a bit easier.
-Full schedule and tuition information here.

 Each Museum Clubhouse class will be facilitated by two trained educators and held in-person on our Museum campus.
 We will make use of our dedicated labs, classrooms, and extensive outdoor environments.
 It will include support of your child’s remote learning issued by their school (accommodating real-time videoconferences and collaboration wherever possible), project-based STEM activities, outdoor explorations and play, and in-person socialization with a small group of others.

 The Museum Clubhouse will apply a range of safety measures to mitigate health risks, including small class sizes to allow for physical distancing, keeping classes separate from each other and from staff and Museum visitors, and extensive sanitation efforts.